-Former Red Wings goalie Mike Vernon gets Hall of Fame nod; Henrik Zetterberg must wait
+Ex-Wings goalie Mike Vernon 'flabbergasted' with Hall of Fame nod; Zetterberg must wait

 The wait is going to last another year for Henrik Zetterberg.